pammacdotnet/TypstPaper/paper.typ

 == Bibliographic references

 Typst offers integrated support for bibliographic references, streamlining the citation process for users.
 It allows authors to include citations in their documents using the `cite` function or the `@key` syntax, referencing entries from bibliography files.
-Typst supports both BibLaTeX `.bib` files @Datta17 and Hayagriva `.yml` files as sources for bibliographic data.
-The system utilizes the Citation Style Language (CSL) to format citations and bibliographies @Fenner14, providing a wide range of built-in styles such as APA, MLA, IEEE, and Chicago.
-Users can also add custom CSL files to accommodate specific formatting requirements.

-Hayagriva#footnote[https://github.com/typst/hayagriva] is a Rust-based bibliography management library developed side-by-side with Typst to work seamlessly with Typst.
-It introduces a YAML-backed format for bibliographic entries and incorporates a CSL processor to format both in-text citations and reference lists.
-Hayagriva supports all styles provided in the official CSL repository, offering users access to over 2.600 citation styles.

 #figure(
   caption: [Sample of a BibTeX entry and its Hayagriva equivalent for @Corbi23],